Site icon iFeeltech

 Leveraging Existing Infrastructure

 If your home or office is already wired with Cat5e cabling (a common standard), there's a good chance you won't need to upgrade for 2.5 gigabit speeds.
 This saves the considerable expense and hassle of rewiring your entire space.
-10 gigabit, on the other hand, often requires Cat6 or Cat6a cabling for reliable operation.
+10 gigabit, on the other hand, often requires Cat6 or Cat6a cabling for reliable operation at full speed.
 If the cables in your walls look like standard phone cables, there's a good chance they're Cat5e.

 Power Efficiency